andhus/dirhash-python/DIRHASH_STANDARD.md

       "empty_dirs": false},
    "protocol_options": {
       "entry_properties": ["name", "data"],
-      "on_cyclic_link": "raise"}
+      "on_cyclic_link": "raise"},
+   "version": "0.1.0"
 }
 ```
-When saved to file, the recommended extension is `<name>.dirsum.json`.
+When saved to file, the recommended extension is `.dirsum.json`.

-## Extensions
+## Extending the Dirhash Standard
-The Dirhash Standard can be extended by introducing additional Filtering Options or entry properties such as:
+The Dirhash Standard can be extended by introducing additional Filtering Options and/or entry properties.
+A few possible examples below:
 - **Permission Properties**: These are hard to get platform independent (different on windows/unix).
 The best option is probably to let go of platform independence here.
 Possible properties could be `permission-[owner|group|user]` or `permission-me` for permissions of current
 process,
 - **Owning User/Group**